michelp/randio/README.md

 Random number generator from rtl-sdr supported radio dongles.

+  WARNING: I am not a cryptographer and have not formally verified the quality of the random data that Randio produces.
+The data is based on data samples from random radio frequencies.
+Placing your antenna in a high RF environment (outdoors in an urban area) will likely produce better data.

 randio provides a subclass of random.Random that acts like a normal Python random number generator, but gets its seeds from an rtl-sdr radio dongle commonly available for around $20 USD.